 Aside from the Time Keeper taxis in Kampala, there is no direct public transportation option to Sipi.
 Instead, you’ll want to take a taxi or bus to Mbale first, and then transfer to another vehicle headed to Kapchorwa.
 Sedan-style public taxis are available between Mbale and Kapchorwa, although we highly recommend paying a little extra for a special hire taxi, which will take you comfortably to our gate.
 If you need help arranging or negotiating a special hire, just let us know and we’ll be happy to help.

 Remember: you can always give us a call if you get stuck!

 NOTE: The road between Iganga and Mbale is undergoing intermittent road works, as is the road between Mbale and Sipi.
-Please be mentally prepared for a few diversions and some extra speed humps.
-To avoid part of the construction work, you can skip the Tirinyi road and pass via Tororo instead.
+Please be mentally prepared for a few diversions and slow sections.
+To avoid part of the construction work, you can skip the Tirinyi road and pass via Tororo to Mbale instead.
 We promise, the reward at the end of the road is well worth the journey!